ridi/object-case-converter/README.md

 ### Methods
 #### camelize(collection, options = {})

-Convert keys in an object or objects in an array to `camelCase`
+Convert keys in an object or collection to `camelCase`

 * collection (Array|Object) - object or array to be converted
 * [options] (Object)

-        options = {
+        {
             recursive?: true | string[]| { excludes: string[] }
             excludes?: string[] | RegExp | ((key: string) => boolean)
         }

-    * recursive - convert only matched key as recursive
+    * recursive - convert as recursively
-    * excludes - escape when key includes in string[] or when function or RegExp.test() are return true
+    * excludes - excludes from convertion

 #### decamelize(collection, options = { force: false })

-Convert keys in an object or objects in an array **that are camelCase** to `snake_case`
+Convert keys **that are camelCase only** in an object or collection to `snake_case`

 * collection (Array|Object) - object or array to be converted
 * [options] (Object)